-2. In the performance of this contract, the Subcontractor shall cooperate with SSC/SN Service Contractors by: responding to invitations from authorized personnel to attend meetings; providing access to technical information and research, development and planning data, test data and results, schedule and milestone data, financial data including the Subcontractor's cost/schedule management system/records and accounting system, all in original form or reproduced; discussing technical matters related to the program; providing - 3.
+2. In the performance of this contract, the Subcontractor shall cooperate with SSC/SN Service Contractors by: responding to invitations from authorized personnel to attend meetings; providing access to technical information and research, development and planning data, test data and results, schedule and milestone data, financial data including the Subcontractor's cost/schedule management system/records and accounting - system, all in original form or reproduced; discussing technical matters related to the program; providing access to Subcontractor facilities utilized in the performance of this contract; and allowing observation of technical activities by appropriate support Subcontractor technical personnel. - 3.
 Reserved - 4.
-Neither the Subcontractor nor their Subcontractors or suppliers shall be required to perform any effort or supply any documentation not otherwise required by their contract or subcontract.
+Neither the Subcontractor nor their Subcontractors or suppliers shall be required to perform any effort or supply any documentation not otherwise required by their contract or subcontract. - 5.
+The Subcontractor shall notify Buyer if contacted directly by a service Contractor and shall take no further action by the service Contractor until further notice by Buyer.